execution-flows/flow-compose/README.md

    * It is not part of the flow configuration.
    * Therefore, it is not available to other flow functions in the flow.

-2. `flow_function_alias` - An alias name for a flow function that is available to all `flow_functions` in the `flow`.
+2. `flow_function_alias` - An alias name for a flow function that is available to all `flow_functions` in the flow.
-   * The value, marked as `concrete_flow_function_name`, must be a `flow_function` - a function decorated with a `@flow_function` decorator.
+   * The value, marked as `concrete_flow_function_name`, must be a flow function - a function decorated with a `@flow_function` decorator.

-3. `flow_function` - a `flow_function` defined in the flow configuration made available to the code in the flow function body.
+3. `flow_function` - a flow function defined in the flow configuration made available to the code in the flow function body.
-   * When the `flow_function` has a default value, that default value is used in the flow function body.
+   * When the `flow_function` has a default value, that default value is only used in the flow function body.
 The rest of the flow functions have access to the definition from the flow configuration.
    * The `T` type is the return type of the function.

 ### flow function